mohitJukariya/mcpClient/README.md

-# MCP Client - Arbitrum Analytics
+# MCP Client - Arbitrum Analytics with Vector Embeddings

-A NestJS-based Model Context Protocol (MCP) client that connects to your Arbitrum MCP server and provides an intelligent chat interface powered by Hugging Face LLMs.
+A NestJS-based Model Context Protocol (MCP) client that connects to your Arbitrum MCP server and provides an intelligent chat interface powered by Hugging Face LLMs with vector embeddings for contextual memory.

 ## Features

 - 🤖 **AI-Powered Chat**: Uses Hugging Face LLMs (Mistral-7B-Instruct) to understand user queries and decide which tools to use
+- 🧠 **Vector Embeddings**: Stores conversation history and retrieves relevant context using Pinecone vector database
+- 📚 **Contextual Memory**: Automatically finds and includes relevant past conversations to improve responses
 - 🔗 **HTTP Transport**: Connects to your MCP server over HTTP (no stdio needed)
 - 🛠️ **Dynamic Tool Calling**: Automatically discovers and calls available tools from your Arbitrum MCP server
 - 💬 **Session Management**: Maintains conversation context across multiple interactions
-- 🌐 **Web Interface**: Includes a simple HTML chat interface for testing
+- 🌐 **REST APIs**: Complete API endpoints for managing embeddings and chat sessions
 - 📊 **Health Monitoring**: Built-in health check endpoint

 ## Architecture

 ```
-Client App → NestJS MCP Client → Hugging Face LLM → Tool Selection → Arbitrum MCP Server → Response
+Client App → NestJS MCP Client → Context Retrieval (Pinecone) → Hugging Face LLM → Tool Selection → Arbitrum MCP Server → Response + Embedding Storage
 ```

 1. Client sends a natural language query
+2. MCP Client retrieves relevant context from previous conversations using vector similarity
-2. MCP Client processes the query using Hugging Face LLM (Mistral-7B-Instruct)
+3. Enhanced query with context is processed using Hugging Face LLM (Mistral-7B-Instruct)
-3. LLM determines which tools to use and their parameters
+4. LLM determines which tools to use and their parameters
-4. MCP Client calls the selected tools on your Arbitrum MCP server via HTTP
+5. MCP Client calls the selected tools on your Arbitrum MCP server via HTTP
-5. Results are processed by the LLM to generate a natural language response
+6. Results are processed by the LLM to generate a natural language response
+7. Both user query and assistant response are embedded and stored in Pinecone for future context
-6. Final response is sent back to the client
+8. Final response is sent back to the client

 ## Setup